 - In Final Fantasy XI, kiting is broken up into normal kiting, where healers can be attacked if the kiters don't keep the mob's attention, and "super-kiting," where due to how the game's enmity system works, a kiter can be healed infinitely without having to do anything other than run.
 For obvious reasons, the latter doesn't work against many bosses.

 - Heck, just about any MMORPG that has ranged attackers as characters will have them doing this when playing solo, as they're usually quite squishy and won't last long in a serious melee.
-It's especially common with archers, who are typically not allowed to outdamage the mages despite being a DPS class and usually end up as a support class as a result.
+It's especially common with archers, who are typically not allowed to outdamage the mages despite being a DPS class but have the advantage of attacking on the move.

 - This is practically a required tactic when doing high level missions in EVE Online, especially when going it alone.
 Turns out fighting off four dozen battleships, twice as many battlecruisers, and a handful of spider Frigates in your one single Battleship is a bit much.

-- Possible in Total War after Shogun.
+- Possible in the Total War games after Shogun.
 If you tried that there, your soldiers just randomly ran away.
 Damn samurai honour!

 - Patched: you can find yourself suffering morale failure through being "Disheartened by continual retreat", whereupon your single unit flees the battlefield entirely.
 But at the right place and right time, it can still be an effective means of running down the clock.